Sweet-Papa-Technologies/fofo-docs/README.md

 ### Immediate To-Do
 - [ ] [BUG]: Fix issue with duplicate information in output
+- [X] [ENHANCEMENT]: Remove unnecessary information from input/output; comments, etc.
 - [ ] [ENHANCEMENT]: Revise and update output template for MD documentation
     - [ ] Define useful sections for documentation
     - [ ] Regroup sections based off content
     - [ ] Improve styling and readability
 - [ ] [ENHANCEMENT]: Update the README.md template to include more information
+- [ ] [ENHANCEMENT]: Ability to disable embedding generation / RAG functionality via `.env`
 - [ ] [FEATURE]: Add support for HTML output
 - [ ] [FEATURE]: Add support parsing Python projects
+- [ ] [FEATURE]: Create logging function and detailed logs, summaries (e.g. cost report, token usage, etc)
+- [ ] [ENHANCEMENT]: Add sanity check to see if collected data is actually within the file, or if the model hallucinated it

 ### Upcoming To-Do

 - [ ] [ENHANCEMENT]: Change ChromaDB to use local storage by default
+- [ ] [BUG]: Code lines and indents are incorrect; build function to manually check for first logical occurrence to determine line number/indentation
-- [ ] [FEATURE]: Add ability to set pause between requests to avoid rate limiting; settable in .env
+- [ ] [FEATURE]: Add ability to set pause between requests to avoid rate limiting; settable in `.env`
-- [ ] [FEATURE]: Allow for custom glob patterns to be passed in for file selection via .fofoinclude file
+- [ ] [FEATURE]: Allow for custom glob patterns to be passed in for file selection via `.fofoinclude` file
 - [ ] [ENHANCEMENT]: Batch API Calls to avoid rate limiting and speed up processing
 - [ ] [ENHANCEMENT]: Use RAG to prevent model from generating duplicate information to begin with